carld/lambda-papers-match/README.md

 If the patten is not an empty list, compare the first element of the pattern list to the first element of the expression list, if they are equal call `match` again to compare the rest of the pattern with the rest of the expression, otherwise return false.

-In DrRacket on OSX, we ran what we have so run by pressing '&#8984; r' (command r on Mac).
+In DrRacket on OS X, we ran what we have so run by pressing '&#8984; r' (command r on Mac).

 ```
 Welcome to DrRacket, version 6.5 [3m].